psycopg/psycopg/docs/api/crdb.rst

   older versions, you can use `CANCEL QUERY`_ instead (but from a different connection).

+- :ref:`server-side-cursors` are well supported only from CockroachDB 22.1.3.

 - `~psycopg.ConnectionInfo.backend_pid` is only populated from CockroachDB 22.1.
 Note however that you cannot use the PID to terminate the session; use `SHOW session_id`_ to find the id of a session, which you may terminate with